Visiting students: How to apply

 Students who are studying for Semester 1 finish in December and will submit all assignments and sit exams before the end of the Semester.

-Semester 1 only students are not permitted to take level 3 and 4 classes in Computing Science, Statistics and Mathematics as these subjects do not provide alternative assessments for Semester 1 students.
+Semester 1 only students are not permitted to take level 3 and 4 courses in Computing Science, Statistics and Mathematics as these subjects do not provide alternative assessments for Semester 1 students.

 What documents will I need to provide?
 What are the English Language requirements?